bhaskarreddi26/PyHadoop/Top-5-mistakes-when-writing-spark-applications.md

 Rule of thumb ~ 128 MB per partition

+If partitions < 2000, but close, bump to just > 2000

+**Mistake #3**

-If partitions < 2000, but close, bump to just > 2000Mistake #3Slow jobs on Join/ShuffleYour dataset takes 20 seconds to run over a with a map job, but takes 4 hours when joined or shuffled.
-What went wrong?Mistake - skewSkew happens because you have a NULL key, or you have a popular value.
+Slow jobs on Join/ShuffleYour dataset takes 20 seconds to run over a with a map job, but takes 4 hours when joined or shuffled.
+What went wrong?
+Mistake - skewSkew happens because you have a NULL key, or you have a popular value.

 All your work will be going through a single core.

 Mistake - skew: answers Salting

 Normal key: 'foo'
 Salted key: 'foo' + random.nextInt(saltFactor)Managing parallelismBefore and after salting.

 Two stage aggregation
 -stage one to do operations on the salted keys
--stage two to do operation access unsalted key resultsMistake - skew: isolated saltingSecond stage only required for isolated keys.
+-stage two to do operation access unsalted key results

+Mistake - skew: isolated saltingSecond stage only required for isolated keys.
 Mistake - skew: isolated map joinManaging parallelismCartesian Join

 How to fight cartesian join
 -Nested structures.

 This is going to be multiple magnitudes faster than doing a Cartesian.

+Repartitioning

+**Mistake #4**

-RepartitioningMistake #4Out of luck?Do you ever run out of memory?
+Out of luck?Do you ever run out of memory?

 Do you ever have more than 20 stages?